Award-winning film on drug addiction to be shown in Milford

-According to the Youth Risk Behavioral Survey completed in 2013 by high schools in the Souhegan Valley area, including Hollis Brookline, Milford, Souhegan and Wilton-Lyndeborough:
+According to the Youth Risk Behavioral Survey completed in 2013 by high schools in the Souhegan Valley area, including Hollis Brookline, Milford, Souhegan and Wilton-

-Understanding what drugs kids are abusing, the signs of abuse and the risks they take when they do is an important step to protecting your child from danger.
-“The Hungry Heart” opens up dialogue around many issues connected to addiction and recovery and serves as a jumping-off point for discussion and action steps that many of our communities need.
+Understanding which drugs kids are abusing, signs of abuse and risks they take when they do, is an important step to protecting children from danger.
+“The Hungry Heart” opens up dialogue around many issues connected to addiction and recovery and serves as a jumping-off point for discussion and action that many of our communities need.

 “The Hungry Heart” was honored by Vermont Gov. Peter Shumlin during his January 2014 State of the State address, in which he devoted his entire speech to the opiate epidemic in Vermont.

 Since Shumlin’s initiative to deal with the rising prescription drug and heroin addiction in Vermont, “The Hungry Heart” has been featured on national press and media outlets.
 The film has toured across New England to more than 100 towns, and was presented in Washington, D.C., by Sen. Patrick Leahy and Michael Botticelli, director of the White House Office of National Drug Control Policy.